x3l51/LanDeviceScanUtil/README.md

 Run the script as a cronjob every minute.
 To do so, download the script with:

     `sudo wget https://raw.githubusercontent.com/x3l51/LanDeviceScanUtil/master/network_scan_email_compare.py`

+And modify the script to contain your credentials for sending emails.

 Then type: